9 Declarations [dcl.dcl]

 [Example 2: void f(char*); // #1 void f(char[]) {} // defines #1 void f(const char*) {} // OK, another overload void f(char *const) {} // error: redefines #1 void g(char(*)[2]); // #2 void g(char[3][2]) {} // defines #2 void g(char[3][3]) {} // OK, another overload void h(int x(const int)); // #3 void h(int (*)(int)) {} // defines #3 — end example]

-An explicit-object-parameter-declaration shall appear only as the first parameter-declaration of a parameter-declaration-list of either:
+An explicit-object-parameter-declaration shall appear only as the first parameter-declaration of a parameter-declaration-list of one of:

 A member-declarator with an explicit-object-parameter-declaration shall not include a ref-qualifier or a cv-qualifier-seq and shall not be declared static or virtual.